Jamie French, Scott Grace, Jenny Harris, and Dr Matt long explore how to develop young talent in the sport.

 The anaerobic performance capacity of children is less than adolescents and adults due to their smaller muscle mass and lower glycolytic capability.
 Neurological linkages are still being made, with bone calcification happening over a longer period and tendons being much slower to grow than muscles (Bar-Or and Rowland 2004).

-The memory of children is not as well developed as adults with their ability to process information being much slower.
+The memory of children is not as well developed as adults with their ability to process the information being much slower.
 Children tend to be intrinsically rather than extrinsically motivated with a 1992 study of 26,000 10-18-year olds by Ewing and Seefeldt revealing ‘fun' to be the pivotal reason for their being in the sport.
-According to Whitehead in Coaching Children in Sport, “Young children are more concerned with mastering their own environment and developing skills than beating others – at least until someone tells them that it is important to win”.
+According to Whitehead in Coaching Children in Sport, “Young children are more concerned with mastering their environment and developing skills than beating others – at least until someone tells them that it is important to win”.
 So however difficult it is to accept, it would seem that children are socialised into the belief that winning rather than taking part is important.

 Children who have limited vocabulary and taking into account the VARK model (Fleming, 2012), tend to learn more visually rather than by being told aurally or by reading something.

 Early and Late Maturation

-There are various advantages and conversely problems which come with the label of ‘late' or ‘early developer'.
+There are various advantages and conversely problems that come with the label of ‘late' or ‘early developer'.

 The case against early specialisation

 Istvan Bayli and Jean Cote developed the 'FUNdamental' concept for the long-term planning of athlete progression and spoke about the following stages of development:

 Working through the above stages is not dependent upon chronological age (time since birth).
 More astute coaches will be aware that both biological (physical development for given chronological age) and training ages (amount of time in the sport) are paramount.
-In addition, developmental (emotional/ social maturity) and relative (proximity of birthday to start of academic year) should be factored into developmental planning plus a consideration of the amount of competitive experience an athlete has.
+Also, developmental (emotional/ social maturity) and relative (proximity of birthday to start of the academic year) should be factored into developmental planning plus a consideration of the amount of competitive experience an athlete has.
 By disaggregating the notion of athletic age, coaches and athletics leaders can play a massive role in retaining athletes in our sport.